Francium-cf/.github/profile/README.md

 ## Usage

 This is a crystal pvp client which is used to closet cheat without anyone knowing that you're actually cheating.
-It's been used by a ton of famous players, Like Qaxl, CommanderDucko, Vizzzo, dnalol, [Anker](https://github.com/AnkerFung), [Walksy](https://github.com/walksy) and Functional Human and more.
+It's been used by a ton of famous players, Like Qaxl, CommanderDucko, Vizzzo, dnalol, [Anker](https://github.com/AnkerFung), [Walksy](https://github.com/walksy), Functional Human, [Vii](https://github.com/veryviiolent) and alot more.

 ### Remember, you can always join our [discord](https://discord.gg/franciumcf)